AnveshSK/Semantic_segmentation_salt_deposit_Unet/README.md

 ## Training
 Adam Optimizer and Binary Cross Entropy used
-Learning rate decay if the validation loss does not improve for 5 continues epochs.
+Learning rate decays if the validation loss does not improve for 5 continues epochs.
-Early stopping if the validation loss does not improve for 10 continues epochs.
+Early stopping in case the validation loss does not improve for 10 epochs.
-Save the weights only if there is improvement in validation loss.
+Weights are saved only if there is improvement in validation loss.

+## Result
+Possible overfitting due to dataset size